MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-mysql-resource-provider-deploy.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

 # Change to the directory folder where you extracted the installation files.
-Do not provide a certificate on ASDK!
+Don't provide a certificate on ASDK!
 . $tempDir\DeployMySQLProvider.ps1 `
     -AzCredential $AdminCreds `
     -VMLocalCredential $vmLocalAdminCreds `